hsi12aki/AqueryPH/README.md

     - converts the user's query into an embedding.
     - FAISS is used to find the text chunks with embedding most similar to the questions embedding.
-    - Relevant chunks are combined with the original questions and sent to the LLM, `flan-t5-large`.
-The script uses a custom prompt to guide the LLM’s response.
+    - Relevant chunks are combined with the original questions and sent to the LLM, `flan-t5-large`. <br> The script uses a custom prompt to guide the LLM’s response.
     - The LLM generates an answer based on the provided context and question, which is then displayed to the user.